SkyTruth/CrowdProjects/Data/FrackFinder/PA/README.md

 The output from MoorFrog contains an inefficient number of points for digitizing purposes so they were clustered using a simple nearest neighbor algorithm and QGIS.
-The buffer distance was determined by trial and error, the goal being to reduce the total number of tasks the digitizer operator was given without clustering too many ponds together into single tasks.
+The buffer distance was determined by trial and error, the goal being to reduce the total number of tasks the digitizer analyst was given without clustering too many ponds together into single tasks.

 1. Load into QGIS: `2013/Transformations_and_QAQC/MoorFrog/transform/layers/MoorFrog-clicks.shp`
     and use the built in vector buffer tool:
     * Segments to approximate: 5
-    * Buffer distance: 0.0001
+    * Buffer distance: 0.0001 (input file units are degrees)
     * Dissolve buffer results: True
     * Output: 2013/Transformations_and_QAQC/MoorFrog/transform/buffer-dissolve-clicks.shp